austinpapritz/workshop-scratch/README.md

 ## ORDER OF OPERATIONS

     • sign up, sign in (redirect to create)
-    • CREATE PAGE: adding participant to a master class (on submit, redirect to masterclass page)
+    • CREATE PAGE: adding member to a master class (on submit, redirect to masterclass page)
-    • MASTER CLASS PAGE: display master classes with each participant
+    • MASTER CLASS PAGE: display master classes with each member
     • MASTER CLASS PAGE: Master class cards show on load
-    • MASTER CLASS PAGE: user can delete participant on click
+    • MASTER CLASS PAGE: user can delete member on click

 ## HTML